 Address: American Birkebeiner Trailhead, 14875 Mcnaught Rd, Cable, WI 54821

 Hiking the American Birkebeiner Trail is one of the best things to do in Hayward.
 Affectionately known as The Birkie, this incredible trail system is appropriate for all ages and skill levels.
-The American Birkebeiner Trail is well-used by skiers, bikers, ATVers, and hikers, and its roughly 60 miles are maintained by the American Birkebeiner Ski Foundation, a non-profit agency.
+The American Birkebeiner Trail is well-used by skiers, bikers, ATVers, and hikers, and the American Birkebeiner Ski Foundation, a non-profit agency, maintains its roughly 60 miles.

 American Birkebeiner Trail hosts over 12 national and local sporting events and challenges, including the Slumberland American Birkebeiner and the Fat Bike Birkie, sponsored by local brewer Fat Tire Beer.
 There is also the Birkie Trail Run and the Turkey Birkie.